open-webrtc-toolkit/owt-client-native/README.md

 Common build options shared by Windows and Linux:
   - By default `x86|Debug` library will be created.
 Specify `--arch x64` if you want to build x64 libraries; Specify `--scheme release` if release version of library is to be built.
   - The built binary will be under path specified by `--output_path`.
 If `--output_path` is not set, the built binary will be under `src/out` directory.
+  - The argument `--sio_root` should be set to the root directory of Socket.IO cpp 3.x SDK, with headers in `include` sub-folder, libsioclient_tls.a in `lib` sub-folder.
   - The optional `--ssl_root` should be set to the root directory of lastest OpenSSL 3.0 series directory.
 If specified, build tool will search external OpenSSL headers in `ssl_root/include` and OpenSSL binaries in `ssl_root/lib`.
 But binaries are not included in OWT SDK, so applications still need to link libcrypto and libssl.
-  - The argument `--sio_root` should be set to the root directory of Socket.IO cpp 3.x SDK, with headers in `include` sub-folder, libsioclient_tls.a in `lib` sub-folder.
+  - The optional `--ffmpeg_root` should be set to the root directory of FFmpeg, with headers in `include` sub-folder, and libs in `lib` sub-folder.
+Binary libraries are not necessary for building OWT SDK, but it's needed by your application or tests when this argument is specified.
+If this argument is not specified, FFmpeg will not be used.
+If neither `--ffmpeg_root` nor `--msdk_root` is specified, and external decoder doesn't support H.264, GN arg `rtc_use_h264` should be set to `false`, otherwise, a runtime error will occur.
   - Use `--gn_gen` to generate args.gn during the first build or when you change either `ssl_root`/`msdk_root` options.
   - The optional `--tests` will trigger unit tests after build.
   - Run `build*.py` with `--help` for argument description.